Paul Letham-McGrath

 • Relationship problems

-• Gay, lesbian, and bisexual concerns
+• Gay, lesbian, and bisexual issues

-• Gender identity issues, including detransition
+• Gender identity issues, including detransition/desistance

 • Intimacy and sexuality